TheReverend403/uPste/readme.md

 uPste is a private file hosting application with an emphasis on serving technology communities.

+The official demo of this site is available at https://u.pste.pw, although not very useful without an account.

 It is released under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html).

 # Requirements